 Sutro Baths Ruins and Cave

-The ruins of what once used to be the world’s largest indoor swimming pool is now one of the most unique and fascinating hidden gems in San Francisco.
+The ruins of what once used to be the world’s largest indoor swimming pool is now one of the most unique and fascinating hidden San Francisco gems.

 In 1894, self-made millionaire Adolph Sutro designed the lavish swimming complex, which housed six saltwater tanks (during high tide, the ocean could fill the 1.7 million gallons required in just one hour), 500 private dressing rooms, restaurants, and arcades that were enclosed with 100,000 feet of glass.